333Nikita333/awesome-tweets/README.md

 -A personal backend for development using the mockapi.io UI service has been created.<br>
 -Used local storage to capture the end result of user actions.<br>
 -Created a routing using React Router with two pages: Home and Tweets.<br>
+-Added dropdown filtering with three options: show all, follow and followings.

 ### Installation
 1. Clone the repository: `git clone https://github.com/333Nikita333/awesome-tweets.git`